Investigating Fair Trade Certification

 This entry has been sitting around unfinished in my drafts folder for sometime now.
 I have wanted to write an update about Fair Trade since I saw Heidi Kaiser’s articles about “How Fair is Fair Trade(Part One)” and “How Fair is Fair Trade(Part Two)” Both articles are good reading.
-There was a article in the New York Times from 2006, that I wrote about at the time also discussing the meaningfulness of Fair Trade Certification.
+There was a article in the New York Times from 2006 that I wrote about at the time also discussing the meaningfulness of Fair Trade Certification.
 Although the certification has questionable value outside of marketing, consumers still look for the fair trade logo in making buying choices.

-You would think that because the requirements for pretty easily met that there would be a lot more people signing up for certification.
+You would think that because the requirements are pretty easily met that there would be a lot more people signing up for certification.
 There are only a handful of certified producers in China.
-They are for the most part clustered around the WuYuan Mountain area Juangxi province.
+They are, for the most part, clustered around the Wu Yuan Mountain area Jiangxi province.
 Of course the only agency that can do that kind of organizing across such a large area is governmental.
-The was a producer in Yunnan that was listed on the TransFair USA site, but thier profile has been removed.
+The was a producer in Yunnan that was listed on the TransFair USA site, but their profile has been removed.
 I still see a lot of TransFair USA logos on tea products that are said to come from other provinces, and it makes me wonder what that is all about.

 Last year I visited the office of IMO in Nanjing.
 IMO does all of the international organic certifications within China.
 They had just implemented a socially responsible fair trade certification that would have a meaningful impact in the communities that received it.
-It is a certification that is called IMO Social & FairTrade Certification.
+It is a certification that is called IMO Social & Fair Trade Certification.
 This certification is a good start and more meaningful in China.
 It is also not expensive.
-With the IMO certification they are not focusing on price guidelines, but for things like insuring workers for health and retirement, and providing education in the rural communities for children.
+With the IMO certification they are not focusing on price guidelines, but for things like insuring workers for health and retirement and providing education in the rural communities for children.
 They have yet to certify anyone in China because the program is new, but I’m hoping to see it become more important in the future.